 As part of the application process, an oral Japanese assessment is conducted over the phone/in person for those who indicated their language level on the online application form as none, beginner or intermediate.
 The duration of the assessment is about 15 minutes.
 For those who indicated a level of advanced or higher, both oral and written assessments are conducted.
 The Japanese language assessment is not a passing/failing test.
 Student answers are assessed with the following criteria: Minimum (None), Greeting, Basics, Daily conversation, Business Communication, or Native-like.

 A student’s Japanese language level is not the primary reason for Japanese employers to hire Co-op students from Canada.
 Japanese employers would rather hire a student who is motivated and willing to learn the Japanese language prior to and during their work term in Japan.

-If you are interested in joining the program, please fill out the Canada Japan Co-op Program Application Form to initiate the application process.
+If you are interested in joining the program, please fill out the Online Application Form to initiate the application process.